-The type to look at here is the "Customer/Related Party" section which had the first significant increase from about 28% to 32% in 2020, spiking further in 2021 to 35%.
-This was driven primarily by the pandemic and surges in customers and family members calling in to report Health and Safety concerns, especially in industries with close consumer interactions such as Healthcare and Commerce.
+The type to look at here is the "Patient/Related Party" section which had the first significant increase from about 30% to 36% in 2020, spiking further in 2021 to 41%.
+This was driven primarily by the pandemic and surges in patient and family members calling in to report Health and Safety concerns, especially hospitals, clinics, and senior care centers.